jomarko/kie-assets-re-marshaller/README.md

 ## Running Kie Assets ReMarshaller

-There are two mandatory properties to be set
+There is single mandatory property to be set

-- `$KIE_VSIX` - path the the VS Code `vsix` extension file
 - `$KIE_PROJECT` - path the the project containing `Kie` assets.
-Ideallly project generated using
+Ideally project generated using[kie-asset-library-poc](https://github.com/jstastny-cz/kie-asset-library-poc)

 - Once properties mentioned above are set, run `npm run test:it` in terminal.
 This will:
   - Compile the code
   - Download the latest version of VSCode
-  - Install specified vsix file into the VSCode instance
+  - Install Kogito VSCode extension into the VSCode instance
   - Download the adequate version of chromedriver
   - Run the downloaded VSCode binary using chromedriver